CatHood0/dart-quill-delta-simplify/README.md

 Manipulating content in a `Delta` format can be complex, especially when dealing with advanced operations such as searching, modifying, or filtering text based on specific attributes or patterns. **Dart Quill Delta Simplify** addresses this complexity by providing a user-friendly and powerful API that allows developers to perform these operations with ease and precision.

-## 📚 Documentation
+## 📚 Quill Delta Documentation

-For detailed usage and API references, refer to the official [Dart Quill Delta](https://github.com/FlutterQuill/dart-quill-delta?tab=readme-ov-file#-dart-quill-delta) documentation.
+For detailed API usage information, refer to the official  [Dart Quill Delta](https://github.com/FlutterQuill/dart-quill-delta?tab=readme-ov-file#-dart-quill-delta) docs.

-### 📎 Resources
+## 📎 QueryDelta Documentation

-For detailed usage of the `QueryDelta` API, you can see:
+For detailed usage and more complete examples of the API, you can see:

 [Insert.md](https://github.com/CatHood0/dart-quill-delta-simplify/blob/master/documentation/insert.md)
 [Replace.md](https://github.com/CatHood0/dart-quill-delta-simplify/blob/master/documentation/replace.md)